-Beckfoot Phoenix Special School joined the Trust in 2017 as a 'convertor' academy with a Good Ofsted grading achieved in 2016 following a Requires Improvement grading in 2014.
+Beckfoot Phoenix (Primary Special School) joined the Trust in 2017 as a 'convertor' academy with a Good Ofsted grading achieved in 2016.
 The school is actively embracing the Trust school improvement agenda and working closely with Hazelbeck Special School.
 Outcomes continue to improve.

-Beckfoot Phoenix Primary Special School All learners 2018 Making and exceeding expected progress
+Beckfoot Phoenix Primary Special School All learners 2018 Making and exceeding expected progress 2019 Making and exceeding expected progress

-Total number of pupils on roll 87
+Total number of pupils on roll 87 102

-Reading 95%
+Reading 95% Literacy: 86%

-Writing 89%
+Writing 89% Literacy, 60%

-Maths 94%
+Maths 94% 86%

-Beckfoot Priestthorpe (Primary School)

-Beckfoot Priestthorpe joined the Trust as a 'convertor' academy in 2017 with a Good Ofsted grading achieved in 2016 following a Requires Improvement grading in 2014.
-It is the smallest mainstream school in the Trust and the Trust is working with leaders to ensure that it benefits of being part of a larger organisation.
+Beckfoot Priestthorpe (Primary School) joined the Trust as a 'convertor' academy in 2017 with a Good Ofsted grading achieved in 2016.
+Progress in reading and writing were offset by some disappointing results in maths and this will be a focus for improvement in 2020.

-Beckfoot Priestthorpe Primary School Priestthorpe (figures correct at time of publication) 2018 Total number of pupils on roll (all ages) 210 Key Stage 2 Attainment (% of pupils reaching the expected standard) Reading, Writing Maths Expected Standard 60% Reading Expected Standard 68% Writing Expected Standard 64% Maths Expected Standard 68%
+Beckfoot Priestthorpe Primary School Priestthorpe Priestthorpe (figures correct at time of publication) 2018 2019 Total number of pupils on roll (all ages) 210 214 Key Stage 2 Attainment (% of pupils reaching the expected standard) Reading, Writing Maths Expected Standard 60% 48% Reading Progress -1.4 -1.3 Writing Progress -2.6 -0.8 Maths Progress -2.6 -3.7